-- BUILD_MESSAGE_TIMESTAMP: String used to identify the time and date of the compilation of each build.
+- BUILD\MESSAGE\TIMESTAMP: String used to identify the time and date of the compilation of each build.
 It must be set to a C string (including quotes where applicable).
-Defaults to a string that contains the time and date of the compilation. - BUILD_STRING: Input string for VERSION_STRING, which allows the TF-A build to be uniquely identified.
-Defaults to the current git commit id. - BUILD_BASE: Output directory for the build.
-Defaults to . /build - CFLAGS: Extra user options appended on the compiler's command line in addition to the options set by the build system. - COLD_BOOT_SINGLE_CPU: This option indicates whether the platform may release several CPUs out of reset.
+Defaults to a string that contains the time and date of the compilation. - BUILD\STRING: Input string for VERSION\STRING, which allows the TF-A build to be uniquely identified.
+Defaults to the current git commit id. - BUILD\BASE: Output directory for the build.
+Defaults to ./build - CFLAGS: Extra user options appended on the compiler's command line in addition to the options set by the build system. - COLD\BOOT\SINGLE\CPU: This option indicates whether the platform may release several CPUs out of reset.
 It can take either 0 (several CPUs may be brought up) or 1 (only one CPU will ever be brought up during cold reset).
 Default is 0.
 If the platform always brings up a single CPU, there is no need to distinguish between primary and secondary CPUs and the boot path can be optimised.
-The plat_is_my_cpu_primary() and plat_secondary_cold_boot_setup() platform porting interfaces do not need to be implemented in this case. - COT: When Trusted Boot is enabled, selects the desired chain of trust.
-Defaults to tbbr. - CRASH_REPORTING: A non-zero value enables a console dump of processor register state when an unexpected exception occurs during execution of BL31.
-This option defaults to the value of DEBUG i.e. by default this is only enabled for a debug build of the firmware. - CREATE_KEYS: This option is used when GENERATE_COT=1.
+The plat\is\my\cpu\primary() and plat\secondary\cold\boot\setup() platform porting interfaces do not need to be implemented in this case. - COT: When Trusted Boot is enabled, selects the desired chain of trust.
+Defaults to tbbr. - CRASH\REPORTING: A non-zero value enables a console dump of processor register state when an unexpected exception occurs during execution of BL31.
+This option defaults to the value of DEBUG i.e. by default this is only enabled for a debug build of the firmware. - CREATE\KEYS: This option is used when GENERATE\COT=1.
 It tells the certificate generation tool to create new keys in case no valid keys are present or specified.
 Allowed options are '0' or '1'.
-Default is '1'. - CTX_INCLUDE_AARCH32_REGS : Boolean option that, when set to 1, will cause the AArch32 system registers to be included when saving and restoring the CPU context.
+Default is '1'. - CTX\INCLUDE\AARCH32\REGS : Boolean option that, when set to 1, will cause the AArch32 system registers to be included when saving and restoring the CPU context.
 The option must be set to 0 for AArch64-only platforms (that is on hardware that does not implement AArch32, or at least not at EL1 and higher ELs).
-Default value is 1. - CTX_INCLUDE_FPREGS: Boolean option that, when set to 1, will cause the FP registers to be included when saving and restoring the CPU context.
-Default is 0.

-- CTX_INCLUDE_MTE_REGS: Numeric value to include Memory Tagging Extension registers in cpu context.
-This must be enabled, if the platform wants to use this feature in the Secure world and MTE is enabled at ELX.
-This flag can take values 0 to 2, to align with the FEATURE_DETECTION mechanism.
-Default value is 0. - CTX_INCLUDE_NEVE_REGS: Numeric value, when set will cause the Armv8.4-NV registers to be saved/restored when entering/exiting an EL2 execution context.
-This flag can take values 0 to 2, to align with the FEATURE_DETECTION mechanism.
-Default value is 0. - CTX_INCLUDE_PAUTH_REGS: Numeric value to enable the Pointer Authentication for Secure world.
+Default value is 1. - CTX\INCLUDE\FPREGS: Boolean option that, when set to 1, will cause the FP registers to be included when saving and restoring the CPU context.
+Default is 0. - CTX\INCLUDE\MPAM\REGS: Boolean option that, when set to 1, will cause the Memory System Resource Partitioning and Monitoring (MPAM) registers to be included when saving and restoring the CPU context.
+Default is '0'. - CTX\INCLUDE\NEVE\REGS: Numeric value, when set will cause the Armv8.4-NV registers to be saved/restored when entering/exiting an EL2 execution context.
+This flag can take values 0 to 2, to align with the ENABLE\FEAT mechanism.
+Default value is 0. - CTX\INCLUDE\PAUTH\REGS: Numeric value to enable the Pointer Authentication for Secure world.
 This will cause the ARMv8.3-PAuth registers to be included when saving and restoring the CPU context as part of world switch.
-This flag can take values 0 to 2, to align with FEATURE_DETECTION mechanism.
+This flag can take values 0 to 2, to align with ENABLE\FEAT mechanism.
 Default value is 0.